 Sanjay Basu, MD, PhD, is an Assistant Professor of Medicine at Stanford University.
 He is a practicing primary care physician, and directs both the Analytics and Modeling Core of the SPHERE Center (Stanford Precision Health for Economic and Racial Equity) and the Health Disparities research group of Stanford's Center for Population Health Sciences.
-Dr. Basu's research focuses on public health operations research, which involves the application of data analysis and computer modeling methods from the fields of epidemiology, computer science, engineering, and econometrics to study how public health and primary healthcare programs can better prevent and treat common diseases.
+Dr. Basu's research integrates methods from medicine, epidemiology, computer science, econometrics, and statistics to develop mathematical models that evaluate programs and policies that affect human health.
+The goal is to use novel methods to reduce the global burden of disease, particularly among low-income populations.
 He received his undergraduate education at MIT, was a Rhodes Scholar at Oxford, and completed his MD and PhD at Yale before completing his residency in primary care internal medicine at the University of California in San Francisco.
-He previously worked at Partners in Health and Oxfam GB, then co-founded the organization Possible Health.
+He previously worked at Partners in Health and Oxfam, then co-founded the organization Possible Health.
 His work in the field of public health has contributed to improving access to essential medicines, the development of primary healthcare infrastructure, the prevention and treatment of chronic diseases, and programs to minimize the adverse health impact of financial shocks and other adverse social determinants of health.
 He currently serves on advisory panels for the Columbia University GRAPH Center, the United Nations, the World Health Organization, the American Heart Association, and the Global Burden of Disease Project.

 Emmanuel Drabo, PhD is a National Institutes of Health New Innovator Award postdoctoral fellow in the Basu Lab.
 He received his PhD in Health Economics at the University of Southern California.
 His research lies in the intersection of mathematical and epidemic modeling, economics, and health, with a focus on rare and neglected diseases, prevention and treatment of infection, medical innovation, and health care production and cost analysis.
 Emmanuel received his BA in Economics and Mathematics from Bates College, and his Masters in Policy Analysis from the RAND Graduate School, where he also served as an Assistant Policy Analyst.